nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 TCP_KEEPCNT(UINT32, range 0 to 255, default 0 -> use system defaults)
     Maximum number of TCP probes before dropping the connection

-TCP_KEEPIDLE(UINT32, range 0 to 65535, default 0 -> use system defautls)
+TCP_KEEPIDLE(UINT32, range 0 to 65535, default 0 -> use system defaults)
     Idle time before TCP starts to send keepalive probes

 TCP_KEEPINTVL(INT32, range 0 to 65535, default 0 -> use system defaults)